The Response of Laser Interferometric Gravitational Wave Detectors Beyond the Eikonal Equation: Non-Polarising Beam Splitters

+To obtain an expression for the amplitude everywhere on $\Sigma$, one must then construct a solution to the constraint equations with this prescribed behaviour at the spatial origin.
+The method of doing so is described in \Cref*{appendix:constraints}, but the precise details are irrelevant for the applications where.

 These fields propagate towards the mirrors, are reflected there, and return to the beam splitter.
-In the course of this propagation, the fields undergo changes as described by the equations \eqref{eq:returning field general eikonal} — \eqref{eq:returning field general polarisation}.
+In the course of this propagation, the fields undergo changes as described by the equations \eqref{eq:returning field general eikonal}—\eqref{eq:returning field general polarisation}.
 Irrespective of the precise form of this transformation, the returning radiation (restricted to $\Sigma_\cI$ and $\Sigma_\cII$) can be written in the form

 Finally, these fields pass through the beam splitter to reach the output port.
-To model this, we assume the radiation coming in $\Sigma_\cI$ to be deflected as above, while the radiation coming in at $\Sigma_\cII$ is unaltered.
-This translates to the following formula for the output field:
+To model this, we assume the radiation impinging at $\Sigma_\cI$ to be deflected as above, while the radiation impinging at $\Sigma_\cII$ is inverted because of the $\pi$ phase shift at a beam splitter.
+This translates to the following formula for the output field at the spatial origin:

-Note that there are different conventions for phase shifts at beam splitters; the model used here is consistent with the description given in Ref.~\cite[Sect.~2.2]{Saulson2017} (where the model is formulated in flat space) since the resulting expressions merely differ by an unobservable global phase.
-The generalisation to models which incorporate different phase shifts at the beam splitter is immediate but produces no significant changes to our equations.